GetCon-Hungary/fmc-analyser/README.md

 ## Support

-For any questions or issues, please contact our support team at <info@getcon.hu>.
+For any questions or issues, please contact our support team at <devnet@getcon.hu>.

 ## License